JeremyTCD/DevOps.ContDeployer/ReadMe.md

 ### CommandLineApp
 The command line application provides a simple way for end users to utilize PipelinesCE.
 #### Dependency Injection
-The command line application creates two containers, one for its own services and another for PipelinesCE.
-This accomplishes two things:
-- Avoids bleeding of CLA services into PipelinesCE plugins.
-PipelinesCE is a plugin based tool.
-Having CLA services be accessible to plugins can be troublesome.
-For example, if users attempt to use such plugins in a system with a different user facing layer.
-- Avoids use of service locator in RunCommand.
-ILoggerFactory can only be configured for PipelinesCE after command line switches have been parsed.
-This means that if only one container is used, IServiceProvider must be injected into RunCommand PipelinesCE can be instantiated after ILoggerFactory is configured.
+The command line application creates a single StructureMap IContainer.
+This IOC container contains services for PipelinesCE and CLA.
+StructureMap is used for its tenancy features.
+Each plugin has its own child Container.
+This ensures that services registered for one plugin do not intefere with services registered for another.
 #### Commands
 ##### Name
 Should be a lowercase verb, for example "run".